 Relevant and correct information

-Personal Information concerning enrolled students will be provided to the University of Sydney and designated authorities such as government departments, the Tuition Assurance Scheme and the Education Services for Overseas Students (ESOS) Assurance Fund Manager as required (for more information visit:
+- Personal Information concerning enrolled students will be provided to the University of Sydney and designated authorities such as government departments, the Tuition Assurance Scheme and the Education Services for Overseas Students (ESOS) Assurance Fund Manager as required.

 Examples of instances when Personal Information about you may be disclosed are:

 - informing Centrelink of your enrolment details if you are in receipt of payments;

 - releasing statistical information to the Department of Immigration and Citizenship (DIAC);

 - releasing statistical information to Overseas Student Health Cover (OSHC) and related entities;